Kralizek/AWSLambdaSharpTemplate/README.md

 The best way to create a new AWS Lambda that uses this structure is to use the `dotnet new` template provided via NuGet.

-1. Ensure you have the [.NET Core SDK 1.0.0+](https://www.microsoft.com/net/download/core) installed.
+1. Ensure you have the latest [.NET Core SDK](https://www.microsoft.com/net/download/core) installed.
-2. Open your console prompt of choice and type `dotnet new -i "Kralizek.Lambda.Templates::*"`.
+2. Open your console prompt of choice and type `dotnet new -i "Kralizek.Lambda.Templates"`.
 This will install the latest version of the templates.
 Depending on your previous usage of `dotnet new`, it might take some time.
 3. List all available templates by typing `dotnet new -all`.
 You will see 4 new entries, all starting with Lambda.
 4. Create a new project using the template of your choice by typing `dotnet new {short name of the template} -n NameOfYourProject`.
 E.g. `dotnet new lambda-template-event-empty -n Sample`
 5. Start hacking!